 Thrall was the co‐host of the Power Problems podcast, a biweekly podcast which explores key questions in international security with guests from across the political spectrum.

-Prior to arriving at George Mason, Dr. Thrall was an associate professor at the University of Michigan‐Dearborn where he directed the Master of Public Policy and Master of Public Administration programs.
-He received his Ph.D. in political science from Massachusetts Institute of Technology.
+Prior to working at George Mason Thrall taught at the University of Michigan‐Dearborn where he directed the MPP and MPA programs.
+Thrall holds a PhD in political science from M.I.T.